 Relevant—goals should relate to your overarching aim and to your passions.

-Time-Bound—goals should have a time-frame for completion so you know when to stop and reevaluate and for accountability.
+Time-Bound—goals should have a time-frame for completion so you know the amount of time you will take

 Now let’s look at an example:

 What do you want to achieve in your life?
 Is it something that you have tried consistently without seeing the results you desired?
 For example, you may want to introduce a health goal for yourself, which will involve several different activities.
 So, you ask yourself what it is that you are trying to achieve.
 Your goal may be to become healthier.
 Does “healthier” have a measure?
 Can you measure healthier?
 No, however, there are other evidences or results that you can utilize as measures of a healthier lifestyle that can help you identify if you are reaching your goals.
 For example: exercising, reducing overweight, drinking plenty of water, eating healthy meals, etc.

 None of these are specific enough, or measurable, so let’s look at the steps we need to take for the weight loss example..

 “So, now we are going to write these goals as SMART goals.
 First you set a weight loss goal, let’s say 60 pounds.
 That is specific and measurable: you want to lose weight and you should weigh 60 pounds less.
 The Action-oriented will come in the next step.
 Ensuring that those action steps are aligned with the goals you have set for your life and passions is incredibly important to your success and makes it relevant to what you’ve set out to achieve.

 Assuming your goal is relevant to your overall desires, you’ll need to make it time-bound.
 In what time-frame do you want to lose this weight?
 Maybe you want to do it over 12 months.
 This will mean that you want to lose 5 pounds per month (60 divided by12).